Home » The Blog » Email Details, Guidelines, and Rules

 When I started promoting email etiquette, I saw that most onliners did not realize the power of the written word combined with their use of technology.
 The thing is that email (the written word) is more powerful than many realize.

-Over the two decades of this site’s existence, there have been several technology changes.
-We have had social media, texting, and instant messaging being added to the mix.
+Several technological changes have occurred over the two decades of this site’s existence.
+Social media, texting, and instant messaging have been added.
 All once again using the written word.

 Not the Wild Wild West

-Back in the day and to this day, some believe that anything goes online.
-Many believe that one can do, or say, anything they want anyway they want, all while hiding safely behind these screens.
+Back then and to this day, some believe that anything goes online.
+Many believe that one can do or say anything they want in any way, all while hiding safely behind these screens.

-While I assumed that over time folks would realize that they should approach their use of technology with “knowledge, understanding, and courtesy,” I was partially wrong.
-Of course, some do — but boy, do I see a lot of those that don’t.
+While I assumed that over time, folks would realize that they should approach their use of technology with “knowledge, understanding, and courtesy,” I was partially wrong.
+Of course, some do, but boy, there are still many who don’t.

 However, when it comes to personal email, using websites, and participating in groups — there is still a lot of the Wild Wild West.